ray-project/ray/doc/source/train/user-guides/experiment-tracking.rst

 Please refer to each tracking library's API documentation on this.
 This usually involves setting some environment variable or accessing some config file.

-Best practice is discussed as following:
-- Set environment variable: Pass the value of environment variable through the ``config`` argument of ``train_func`` and set the corresponding environment variable in the ``train_func``.
+For setting environment variable, one may pass the value of environment variable through the ``config`` argument of ``train_func`` and set the corresponding environment variable in the ``train_func``.

-- Access config file: Ensure that the config file is accessible to all nodes.
+For accessing config file, one needs to ensure that the config file is accessible to all nodes.

 Setting up shared file system
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~